openstack-archive/fuel-library/README.md

 ### MAINTAINERS

 This is repository level MAINTAINERS file.
-One submitting a patch should contact the apropriate maintainer or invite her or him for the code review.
+One submitting a patch should contact the appropriate maintainer or invite her or him for the code review.
 Note, core reviewers are not the maintainers.
 Normally, cores do reviews after maintainers.